a-i-r-1/cv-ideas-validation-resources/README.md

-# Idea Validation Resources
+# Computer Vesion Ideas Validation Resources
-A repository for listing all useful resources on different kinds of Computer Vesion ideas, as well as discussing how it's going to be a valid Idea.
+A repository for listing all useful resources on different kinds of Computer Version ideas and discussing how it's going to be a valid Idea.